matiaspakua/tech.notes.io/pages/development/advance_your_spring_development_skills.md

 In software engineering, **Load Balancing** is the practice of <mark style="background: #FFF3A3A6;">distributing</mark> computational workloads across multiple servers.
 This process ensures that no single server bears too much demand.
 By spreading the work evenly, load balancing improves application responsiveness.
 It also increases the <mark style="background: #FFF3A3A6;">availability</mark> of applications and websites for users.
 Load balancers evaluate client requests by examining application-level characteristics (the IP address, the HTTP header, and the contents of the request).
 The load balancer then looks at the servers and determines which server to send the request to.

 Load balancing has a significant impact on **user experience**.
 By dividing user requests among multiple servers, user wait time is vastly cut down.
-This results in a better user experience.
+This results in a <mark style="background: #FFF3A3A6;">better user experience</mark>.
 Long page load times, and poor response times to user actions, create a bad user experience.
 Waiting for content to load becomes frustrating for users and may provoke them into leaving the site or application altogether.
 Load balancers handle traffic spikes by moving data efficiently, optimizing application delivery resource usage, and preventing server overloads.
 That way, the website performance stays high, and users remain satisfied.

 With Google Cloud Platform (GCP), load balancing is a software cloud-based offering to automatically facilitate shift of traffic from one instance to another when traffic or load is increased.

-- GCP has eight load balancer offerings that vary by flow of traffic, traffic type, and global or regional support.
+- **GCP has eight load balancer** offerings that vary by flow of traffic, traffic type, and global or regional support.
 - **Flow of traffic** can be external (from the internet) or internal (from within the network).

 ![](../../images/load_balancer_external_traffic.png)